 Ranging from 3.3 feet to over 5 feet long in size, the spitting Philippine cobra is a medium-sized snake.
 With a subtle change from the head to the neck, it has dark brown round eyes, and it is rather stocky.
 The body is light brown in color, decorated with dark brown blotches all over.
 This is much different than the southern Philippine cobra, which is bright yellow and black.

 - Up to 5 feet long in total size.

 - Light brown body with dark brown blotches.

 Venom: How Dangerous Are They?

 Part of the reason that the Philippine cobra is so dangerous is the venom that it releases.
 This venom can impact your respiratory function, causing paralysis as it stops the nerve signals from getting to the muscles.
 The venom is exclusively a neurotoxin, but you don’t have to even be bitten to suffer the consequences.
 This cobra is capable of spitting their venom nearly 10 feet away.

-If you’re bitten by a Philippine Cobra, you’ll quickly feel nausea, start to vomit, experience pain, and more.
+If a Philippine Cobra bites you, you’ll quickly feel nausea, start to vomit, experience pain, and more.
 It is important to seek out medical attention quickly because not being treated could lead to death as quickly as 30 minutes after the bite.
-Even though the actual risk of fatality depends on the particular snakes, you need to seek out medical attention as soon as the bite happens.
+Even though the actual risk of fatality depends on the particular snake, you need to seek medical attention as soon as the bite happens.